Narlin has a surprise for Genevieve.

 He frowned at me, his brow furrowed.
 I wasn’t sure what he was thinking, but he had my curiosity up.

 “You are indeed the curious one, my dear,” he replied.

 “You said that.”

 “Nar,” I began, but he cut me off.

-“I see that I have not given you enough work today, Lady Genevieve,” he said, raising his voice in his schoolmaster’s tone.
-Before I could open my mouth again, he continued.
+“I see that I have not given you enough work to do today, Lady Genevieve,” he said, raising his voice in his schoolmaster’s tone.
+Before I could open my mouth again, he waved his hand and continued.

-Somehow I saw the humor in the situation and started laughing as well.
+“Somehow, I saw the humor in the situation and started laughing as well.
 I was underwater, and I was laughing.
-I heard the muffled sound of my own voice, and it startled me because I realized that I was underwater laughing.
-That meant that I was underwater breathing.
-“What kind of wonderful magic was this?”
+I heard the muffled sound of my own voice, and it startled me because I realized that meant that I was underwater breathing.
+‘What kind of extraordinary magic was this?’
 I wondered to myself.